nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Perform the check in `AddScheduleCommand`.
     * Pros: Easy to implement.
-    * Cons: Have to directly access schedules in the `UniqueScheduleList` creating dependencies.
+    * Cons: Have to directly access schedules in the `UniqueScheduleList`, creating dependencies.
     * Cons: Can be inefficient, as we have to iterate over all schedules in the schedule list.

 * **Alternative 2:** Perform the check in `UniqueScheduleList`.
     * Pros: Consistent throughout the system as this check is enforced on all schedules being added to the `UniqueScheduleList` regardless of where it is being added from.
     * Pros: Can be optimised to use more efficient searching algorithms like binary search if the implementation of the underlying list is sorted.
     * Cons: Every schedule in the system have to adhere to that.
-For eg., if we want to allow the user to override such constraints it would not be possible without modifying the functionality of the list.
+For e.g., if we want to allow the user to override such constraints it would not be possible without modifying the functionality of the list.

 **Aspect: Checking for valid schedule:**